gigsboat/cli/README.md

   * `sourceDirectory` - this is the relative path to the directory in which the data files for the generated file are located
 * `output`
   * `markdownFile` - this is the name of the file that should be generated
+* `metadata` - an object containing YAML Front Matter metadata which will be placed at the top of the generated file but not visible on a markdown preview
-* `preContent` - a collection of raw or formatted HTML to place at the start of the generated file
+* `preContent` - a collection of raw or formatted HTML to place at the start of the generated file preview, after the `meatadata` if any
 * `postContent` - a collection of raw or formatted HTML to place at the end of the generated file

 A complete example of this configuration file: